Iris Margetis

 My research focuses on how mandatory flood risk disclosure laws for rental properties affect rental housing markets, rent prices, and sorting patterns.

-More broadly, I am interested in climate adaptation, the growing reliance on rental housing, and the role of real estate markets in shaping household exposure to climate risk.
-My work explores how people respond to new climate information, the extent to which they value it, and how state and federal policies can both support adaptation and potentially reinforce existing inequities.
+More broadly, I am interested in the growing reliance on rental housing, climate adaptation, and the role of real estate markets in shaping household exposure to natural hazards.
+My work explores how people respond to new information, the extent to which they value it, and how state and federal policies can both support adaptation and potentially reinforce existing inequities.

 Contact